voidlesity/csgo-rank-checker/README.md

-## CS:GO Rank Getter
+## CS:GO Rank Checker

 This Python program extracts Steam IDs from the "status" command and opens CS:GO player stats on csgostats.gg for each ID.

 ### How to install

-You can install the program [here](https://github.com/voidlesity/csgo-rank-getter/releases)
+You can install the program [here](https://github.com/voidlesity/csgo-rank-checker/releases)

 Or you can [build it yourself](#how-to-build-it-yourself)